Macro Val

 Macrobiotics involves looking towards nature.
 Living a lifestyle and eating according to what nature has provided us and what is available around us from nature.
 The macrobiotic lifestyle also involves the study and understanding of energy.
 Here is a part of the introduction of my cookbook, Perceptions In Healthy Cooking, that explains it briefly.

-Home Cookbook Cooking Classes Counseling Personal Chef TV Show About Val
+Home Cookbooks Cooking Classes Counseling Personal Chef Zoom Clas Recordings

 What is MacroBiotics?
-Article Archive Val's Thoughts On....
+Val's Thoughts On....
+About Val Links

-Food & Recipe of the Month Food of the Month Archive Links
+Food & Recipe of the Month Recipe of the Month